 Banking and Finance Specialization (04)

-ACC 211-212 Principles of Accounting I-II 6
+ACC 211-212 Principles of Accounting I-II 8

-ACC 213-214 Principles of Accounting Lab I-II 2

 ACC 215 Computerized Accounting (or FIN Elective) 3

 ACC 261 Principles of Federal Taxation I (or FIN Elective) 3

-AST 205 Business Communications 3
+AST 2054 Business Communications 3

 BUS 100 Introduction to Business 3

-BUS 125 Applied Business Mathematics (or MTH 271) 3
+BUS 125 (or MTH 271) Applied Business Mathematics (or Applied Calculus I) 3

-BUS 200 Principles of Management (or BUS 111 or 165) 3
+BUS 200 Principles of Management (or Principles of Supervisor I

+(or BUS 111 or 165) or Small Business Management) 3

 BUS 202 Applied Management Principles 3

 BUS 225 Applied Business Statistics 3

-ECO 201 Principles of Macroeconomics 3 3 3 3

 ENG 111 College Composition I 3

 FIN 110 Principles of Banking 3

-FIN 125 Law and Banking (or BUS 241)
+FIN 125 (or BUS 241) Law and Banking (or Business Law I) 3

-FIN 150 Economics for Bankers (or ECO 202) 3
+FIN 150 (or ECO 202) Economics for Bankers (or Principles of Microeconomics) 3

 FIN 215 Financial Management 3

-FIN 256 Marketing for Bankers (or MKT 100) 3
+FIN 256 (or MKT 100) Marketing for Bankers (or Principles of Marketing) 3

-HLT/PED 1 Health or Physical Education 2
+HLT/PED Health or Physical Education 2

 ITE 115 Introduction to Computer Applications and Concepts 3

-MTH 120 Introduction to Mathematics (or MTH 163) 3
+MTH 120 (or MTH 163) ) Introduction to Mathematics (or Pre-Calculus I) 3

-SDV 100 College Success Skills (or SDV 108) 1
+SDV 100 (or SDV 108) College Success Skills (or College Survival Skills) 1

 SPD 105 Oral Communication 3

-E 2 Humanities/Fine Arts Elective 3
+E Humanities/Fine Arts Elective 3

+E Social Science Elective 3

-Total Minimum Credits for Degree
+Total Minimum Credit s for Degree 68

-1 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+Two credits of Health (HLT) or Physical Education (PED) are required of all students.
 Consult approved Health courses in the Description of Courses for selection.
 Veterans with an honorable discharge will be awarded HLT/PED credit based on military service.